5T33Z0/OC-Little-Translated/Content/00_ACPI/SSDT-ALL/README.md

 ## Notes
 - After merging your SSDTs into a new file, you may notice that the resulting table is not organized well in terms of the tree stucture.
 Manually edit the file to clean it up and reduce clutter.
 - Maybe sorting the SSDTs based on their PCI paths prior to merging them results in a cleaner output.
 - If you know a method to improve the merging process so that everything is organized perfectly, let me know.
+You could let an LLM of your choise try to restructure it (success not guaranteed).

 ## Credits & Resources
 - [ASL Compiler User Reference](https://www.acpica.org/sites/acpica/files/aslcompiler_11.pdf) (PDF)